kalgynirae/recipes/chicken_curry.md

 Fry for about 30 seconds, then add

-* 3 tsp curry powder.
+* 3 tsp curry powder
+* 1/2? tsp paprika
+* 1/4 tsp cayenne powder.

 Wait a bit, then add

 * 1/2 cup water
-* 8 chicken thighs.
+* 8 chicken thighs
+* 1 tbsp fried onions.

 Simmer until the chicken is cooked and tender.
 Extract some of the liquid and blend it until it is smooth.
 Return it to the pan and add

-* 1/4 cup cream?
+* 1/2? cup half & half
 * salt to taste.

 Garnish with